sidakram/bippy/README.md

 ### getMutatedHostFibers

-Returns an array of all host Fibers that have committed and rendered in the provided Fiber’s subtree.
+returns an array of all host fibers that have committed and rendered in the provided fiber's subtree.

 ```typescript
 import { getMutatedHostFibers } from 'bippy';